matrix-org/synapse/docs/admin_api/statistics.md

 # Users' media usage statistics

-Gets information about all local media usage of all users.
+Returns information about all local media usage of users.
 Gives the possibility to filter them by time and user.

 The API is: